-The proposed Polo Club development provides approximately 37 acres of common open space, or roughly 35% of the subject property, exceeding the 30% minimum area required by City Code.
-The open space includes landscaped buffer areas, naturalized detention ponds with sitting areas, and a clubhouse with an associated pool, game courts, and amenities.
-The clubhouse is approximately 7,300 square feet and also has a pool, as well as game courts, for Polo Club residents and their guests.
+The proposed Polo Club development provides approximately 35.2 acres of common open space, or roughly 33.4% of the subject property, exceeding the 30% minimum area required by City Code.
+The open space includes landscaped buffer areas, naturalized detention ponds with sitting areas, and a clubhouse with game courts, dog park, and amenities.
 A multi-use path will be constructed along the north side of 119th Street from the west property line of the subject property to the old Book Road.
-Note: In addition to the 37 acres of common open space, there are 3.0 acres of park dedicated to the Naperville Park District, 1.25 acres of HOA park, and three outlots within the development.
+Note: In addition to the 35.2 acres of common open space, there are 3.0 acres of park dedicated to the Naperville Park District, 1.25 acres of HOA park, and five outlots within the development.
 These areas are not included in the calculation of the common open space as they do not meet the criteria for common open space.